adrienbanse/delaunay/README.md

 # Delaunay triangulations and extensions

-This C program a O(n log(n)) "divide and conquer" implementation of the Delaunay triangulation of a given set of points.
+This C program is a O(n log(n)) "divide and conquer" implementation of the Delaunay triangulation of a given set of points.
 It is extended with
   * an application of the Delaunay triangulation: efficient computation of the Euclidian Minimum Spanning Tree thanks to Kruskal's algorithm,
-  * an implementation of the derivation of the Voronoi diagram from the Delaunay triangulation,
+  * a linear time implementation of the derivation of the Voronoi diagram from the Delaunay triangulation,
-  * visualization algorithms (see Visualization)
+  * four types of visualization (see Visualization)

-This program was done as a project for the "LMECA2170 - Numerical Geometry" course at UCLouvain (website: https://perso.uclouvain.be/vincent.legat/zouLab/meca2170.php?action=valves).
+This program was written as part of the "LMECA2170 - Numerical Geometry" course project course at UCLouvain (website: https://perso.uclouvain.be/vincent.legat/zouLab/meca2170.php?action=valves).

+**Any source of inspiration is explicitely written in the code source.**

 ## Structure of the project